d3fin3d/staff/README.md

 * __Editing__

-  Leaving a public edit message within "legal" posts is fine.
-This includes when fixing formatting, adding spoiler tags, etc. However, publically editing rule breaking posts can leave the poster humiliated and demoralised.
-To avoid this, ensure that you leave "Edited By" unchecked and that you don't publically brand the rule breaking post as edited in any way.
+  When editing a post do not ever tick the "Show 'edit by' line" box, "Reason for edit" messages should always remain private between staff and not be displayed publicly with posts.
+Moderators are welcome to edit posts to fix minor problems (for example formatting issues) however announcing this to other users is not allowed as it can derail discussion when people pick up on it and makes the forum look messy.

   If you're editing out a rule break and the post needs to be infracted, make sure that you infract the post before making the edit - that way you'll store the original post within the infraction details.

 * __Hiding__